Installing Hermine

 OAuth

-You can use an OAuth2 server as authentication backend by uncommenting and
+You can use an OAuth2 server as authentication backend by setting OAuth parameters.

 Users will be created on the fly at authentication by the OAuth server.